lamhq/tech-notes/pages/devops/aws/migration/storage-gateway.md

 ![](https://d1.awsstatic.com/cloud-storage/volume-gateway-diagram.eedd58ab3fb8a5dcae088622b5c1595dac21a04b.png)

-Volume Gateway is an iSCSI mount that backs up the disks that VMs are currently reading and writing to.
+Volume Gateway is an **iSCSI mount** that backs up the disks that VMs are currently reading and writing to.

-You can choose between cached or stored mode.
-In **cached mode**, frequently accessed data is stored locally for low-latency access, while in **stored mode**, all data is stored locally and asynchronously backed up to S3.
+You can choose between cached or stored mode:
+- In **cached mode**, frequently accessed data is stored locally for low-latency access
+- In **stored mode**, all data is stored locally and asynchronously backed up to S3

 The important part is that it's all backed up inside of S3.
 From here, you can easily create EBS snapshots and restore volumes inside of AWS.